 Taylor Hagood teaches American literature, with specialization in the writing of William Faulkner, African American literature, and the literature and culture of the United States South.
 His scholarship examines literary and cultural production in an approach informed by postcolonial theory, theorizing of social interaction via secrecy as a cultural item, and disability studies.

 In the way of current work, Hagood is pursuing a number of projects.
-He is an editor with the Digital Yoknapatawpha website, hosted by the University of Virginia (see his video discussing the project as well as an interview with him on it), and he is coediting a collection of essays entitled Undead Souths: The Gothic and Beyond, with Eric Gary Anderson and Daniel Cross Turner.
-In addition to these projects, his monograph-in-progress is entitled Following Faulkner:
+He is an editor with the Digital Yoknapatawpha website, hosted by the University of Virginia (see his video discussing the project as well as an interview with him on it), and his monograph-in-progress is entitled Following Faulkner:

 Formerly the Frances Bell McCool Fellow in Faulkner Studies at the University of Mississippi, Hagood has won multiple teaching awards, and from 2009-2010 he was a Fulbright Gastprofessor and in 2011 was a visiting professor at Ludwig-Maximilians-Universität in Munich, Germany.
 In 2013-2014, he was the Lifelong Learning Society Distinguished Professor of Arts and Letters.
 He currently serves as a Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.